okta/okta-sdk-java/README.md

       maxRetries: 4
 ```

-When you use OAuth 2.0 the full YAML configuration looks like:
+When you use OAuth 2.0, the full YAML configuration would look like:

 ```yaml
 okta: